Carter Revard: Academic career

-Revard's major scholarly focus throughout his career was on medieval British manuscripts, and their social context.
+Revard's major scholarly focus throughout his career was on medieval scholarship and poetry and their social context.
 He was a respected voice in this field.
-He developed classes in language development for study by high school teachers, to engage them in the tremendous work in language that their adolescent students are engaged in.
-Revard also published scholarly work on linguistics (specifically on the transition between Middle English and later forms of the language).
+He developed classes in language development for study by high school teachers.
+Revard also published scholarly work in the field of linguistics on the transition between Middle English and later forms of the language.

 In 1967, Revard worked on a project in California funded by the military, which related to putting a large dictionary of the English language into computer accessible form, and developing programs to access it; he participated as a "semanticist linguist."
 It was related to computerizing Webster's Collegiate Dictionary.
 In August 1968 he gave a paper on this work in Las Vegas, Nevada to the Association for Computational Machinery.
 He also gave a paper on this work to the New York Academy of Science, which had a "section on lexicography and with the special section on computers", and later published these.

 In 1971-1972, Revard went to England on a sabbatical, where he tried to do medieval research at Oxford during a period of student unrest and disruption that damaged important library resources.
 During this period, he also started writing and sending out poems, which appeared in journals and anthologies, including Voices from the Rainbow: Contemporary Poetry by American Indians released by Viking Press in 1975.
 His first poetry collection, Ponca War Dancers, was published in 1980 by Point Riders Press out of Norman, Oklahoma.
 Many of the poems written about his Oxford period would be collected much later in An Eagle Nation (1993), particularly "Homework At Oxford," in which the speaker walks the grounds of the university and has a dream vision of his childhood in north central Oklahoma.
 Revard has also been a visiting professor at the universities of Tulsa and Oklahoma.

 In addition, he published several critical articles about Native American literature, assessing it and placing it in the context of American literatures.

-Writing

-Revard's early poems published 1975-1980, culminating in Ponca War Dances, revealed him as a new, strongly political voice among Native American poets.
-Most of his books interweave poetry, autobiographical essays, and short, sometimes allegorical stories.
-His poems have also appeared in numerous journals and anthologies, and his work has been translated into French, Spanish, Italian and Hungarian.

-An excerpt from "Discovery of the New World":